 MS, 1968, Physical Chemistry, Columbia University

-We work with Epstein-Barr Virus (EBV) because it causes several different cancers in people.
-EBV is a herpesvirus that causes the common, benign infectious mononucleosis, as well as lymphomas such as Burkitt’s Lymphoma, most B-cell lymphomas in immunocompromised hosts, and carcinomas such as nasopharyngeal carcinoma.
-We study EBV both to understand its contributions to these diseases molecularly and to develop rational means to treat them.
+We work with Epstein-Barr Virus (EBV) and Kaposi’s Sarcoma Herpesvirus (KSHV) because they cause multiple, different cancers in people.
+These cancers include Burkitt’s Lymphoma, nasopharyngeal carcinoma, and Kaposi’s Sarcoma.
+We study these Herpesviruses to understand their contributions to these cancers molecularly and to develop rational means to treat them.